bergben/ng2-page-transition/README.md

 # ng2-page-transition
-Simple Angular2 directive to create a page transition animation on route changes
+Simple Angular2 directive to create a page transition animation on route changes.